Beliavsky/Fortran-packages-list/README.md

 [fortran-primes](https://github.com/perazz/fortran-primes): library to return the nth prime number, the prime numbers in a range, test if a number is prime, return the nth prime number greater than a specified number, and factor a number into primes, by Federico Perini, based in part on codes by Michal Forisek, David Deley and Primes.jl

+[GaussJacobiQuad](https://github.com/HaoZeke/GaussJacobiQuad): routines for the Gauss-Jacobi Quadrature, by Rohit Goswami and Ondřej Čertík

 [NAFPack](https://github.com/Minard-Jules/NAFPack): numerical analysis package, offering a comprehensive set of algorithms for diverse numerical computations, by Jules Minard.
 These computations include Fast Fourier Transform, linear system solving, and eigenvalue/eigenvector calculations.

 [Nonlinear Equation Solver with Modern Fortran (nlesolver-fortran)](https://github.com/jacobwilliams/nlesolver-fortran): basic Newton-Raphson type nonlinear equation solver for dense systems with m functions of n input variables, by Jacob Williams.
 Uses LAPACK routines (dgesv or dgels) to solve the linear system.